You are here

 United States Attorney

-Mr. Coody is a career prosecutor.
-While assigned to the Criminal Division’s Public Trust Unit, he prosecuted an array of corruption and complex white-collar cases, ranging from illegal kickback schemes devised by corrupt public officials to sophisticated embezzlement of elderly clients by licensed financial advisors.
-While in the Criminal Division, Mr. Coody prosecuted violent crimes involving child exploitation, murder for hire, and threats to kill members of our military.
+During his tenure, Mr. Coody prosecuted a wide array of violations from corruption and complex white-collar cases to violent crimes involving child exploitation, murder for hire, and threats to kill members of our military.